 Tomatoes grow quickly and generally a healthy well-fertilised and well-watered plant will not be prone to serious disease problems.
 If problems do occur it is often best to discard the infected plant rather than risk the problem spreading to other plants.

 Tomatoes are fun to grow.
-They grow and produce quickly and supply an abundance of fresh, tasty, home grown goodness that will delight the taste buds of the whole family.
+They grow quickly and supply an abundance of fresh, tasty, home-grown goodness that will delight the taste buds of the whole family.